kevinand11/valleyed/README.md

 # Valleyed

 Valleyed is a powerful, type-safe, and lightweight validation library for TypeScript and JavaScript.
-It provides a fluent, chainable API to build complex validation pipelines with ease, inspired by libraries like Zod, but with a focus on simplicity and extensibility.
+It provides a fluent, chainable API to build complex validation pipelines with ease, inspired by libraries like superstruct, zod, etc but with a focus on simplicity, extensibility, and a functional approach.

 ## ✨ Features

--   **Type-Safe**: Full TypeScript support, infer types directly from your schemas.
+-   **Type-Safe**: Full TypeScript support with first-class type inference.
+Infer types directly from your schemas.
 -   **Lightweight**: Small bundle size with zero dependencies.
--   **Chainable API**: Build complex validations by chaining methods.
+-   **Functional & Chainable API**: Build complex validation pipelines by creating and composing pipes.
--   **Extensible**: Easily add your own custom validation logic.
+-   **Extensible**: Easily add your own custom validation logic by creating new pipes.
--   **Standard Schema Compatible**: Generate JSON Schemas from your validation pipes.
+-   **JSON Schema Generation**: Automatically generate JSON Schemas from your validation pipes.
+-   **Standard Schema Compatible**: Implements the [Standard Schema v1](https://github.com/standard-schema/standard-schema) specification for interoperability.
 -   **Isomorphic**: Works in both Node.js and browser environments.
+-   **Utilities**: Includes a set of useful utilities for data manipulation, like a deep diffing utility and geohash functions.

 ## 📦 Installation